artem-zuev/Rybov/README.md

 # Rybov Token

-Rybov is an ERC20 token designed for use between spouses, friends, and family members to reward each other for completing tasks like "Make tea", "Clean the bathroom", etc. The token is built to be deployed on the Polygon network for low transaction costs and fast confirmations.
+Rybov is a simple ERC20 token designed to be deployed on the Polygon network for low transaction costs and fast confirmations.

 ## Features

-- **Task Management**: Create, complete, verify, and cancel tasks
+- **Standard ERC20 Functionality**: Transfer tokens between addresses
-- **Relationship Management**: Establish and remove relationships between users
+- **Mintable**: New tokens can be minted by the contract owner
-- **Reward System**: Automatically mint and distribute tokens as rewards for completed tasks
+- **Pausable**: Token transfers can be paused/unpaused by the contract owner
 - **Upgradeable**: Uses OpenZeppelin's UUPS upgradeable pattern for future improvements

 ## Smart Contract

-The Rybov token is implemented as an ERC20 token with additional functionality for task management and relationship tracking.
-Key features include:
+The Rybov token is implemented as a standard ERC20 token with the following features:

-- **Task Creation**: Users can create tasks and assign them to people they have a relationship with
+- **ERC20 Standard**: Implements the standard ERC20 interface
-- **Task Completion**: Assignees can mark tasks as completed
+- **Ownable**: Contract has an owner with special privileges
-- **Task Verification**: Task creators can verify completed tasks, which automatically rewards the assignee
+- **Pausable**: Token transfers can be paused in case of emergency
-- **Relationship Management**: Users can establish relationships with others (spouse, friend, etc.)
+- **Upgradeable**: Contract can be upgraded using the UUPS pattern

 ## Deployment